bleroy/3d-junkyard/Decent400/readme.md

 Insert switches into the aluminum plate with the LED window to the back and the pins to the front.

-Note that the console keys do not have a place on the plate.

 ### Get the plate and PCB together

 After making sure all the switch pins are vertical and none are bent out of place, carefully align the plate and switches with the stabilizers and the PCB.
 Slowly and carefully complete that assembly, making sure no pins get bent.
 Once that is done, the plate and PCB should be a few millimeters apart, evenly spaced across the whole surface.